Spanish Texas

-The Spanish returned to southeastern Texas in 1716, establishing several missions and a presidio to maintain a buffer between Spanish territory and the Louisiana district of New France.
-San Antonio was founded in 1719 and became the capital and largest settlement of Spanish Tejas.
+In 1716, the Spanish began establishing several additional missions and a presidio to maintain a buffer between Spanish territory and the Louisiana district of New France.
+San Antonio began as a Spanish mission and presidio complex in 1718 and later became the capital and largest settlement of Texas.
+Until the early 18th century, Spanish-administered Texas was associated with Nueva Extremadura, New Spain.
+The name New Philippines was later used for Texas, especially for the area north and east of the Medina and Nueces rivers, although the name gradually declined in use in favor of Texas.
+Spanish authority remained concentrated mainly around missions, presidios, ranches, and settlements.

-The Lipan Apache menaced the newly founded colony until 1749 when the Spanish and Lipan concluded a peace treaty.
-Both the Spanish and Lipan were then threatened by Comanche raids until 1785 when the Spanish and Comanche negotiated a peace agreement.
-In 1803, the United States gained ownership of an indefinite part of Texas with the Louisiana Purchase and subsequently the influence of Anglo Americans increased.
-Until about 1722 this area was officially part of the province of Nueva Extremadura, New Spain.
-In 1522 the Spanish controlled areas north/east of the Nueces and Medina rivers were made into a new province known as New Philippines.

-During the Mexican War of Independence from 1810 to 1821 Texas experienced turmoil.
-Reaching a maximum population of perhaps 5,000 Spanish, mixed blood, and subject Indians in 1810, only 2,500 people remained in Hispanic Texas by the end of the war.
-Mexico gained its independence from Spain in 1821 and Spanish Texas became part of an independent Mexico.
+Relations between the Spanish colony and the Lipan Apache were marked by conflict until 1749, when Spanish officials and Lipan leaders concluded a peace treaty.
+Spanish, Lipan Apache, and other communities were then affected by Comanche raids until 1785, when Spanish officials and Comanche leaders negotiated a peace agreement.
+After the Louisiana Purchase in 1803, the United States asserted claims to an imprecisely defined area that included parts of Texas.
+The introduction of European diseases during colonial contact contributed to severe declines in Native American populations, one of several forces that reshaped settlement patterns in the region.
+The grazing of European livestock contributed to the spread of mesquite inland, replacing some native grasslands, while Spanish farmers introduced tillage and irrigation practices that also changed the landscape.
+During the Mexican War of Independence from 1810 to 1821, Texas experienced political and military upheaval.
+Reaching a maximum population of perhaps 5,000 Spanish, mixed-ancestry, and mission-affiliated Native residents in 1810, only about 2,500 people remained in Hispanic Texas by the end of the war.
+Mexico gained its independence from Spain in 1821, and Spanish Texas became part of independent Mexico.
 Texas became independent of Mexico in 1836 and joined the United States in 1845.

-The Spanish never achieved control of most of Texas which was on the far frontier of Spanish colonial ambitions.
-Despite the meager nature of Spanish colonization, Hispanic influence in Texas is extensive.
-Spanish architectural concepts still flourish.
-Many cities and rivers in Texas were named by the Spanish and many counties in southern and western Texas have majority Hispanic populations.
-The inadvertent introduction of European diseases by the Spanish caused Native American populations to plummet, leaving a population vacuum later filled by Anglo American settlers.
-Grazing of European livestock caused mesquite to spread inland replacing native grassland while Spanish farmers tilled and irrigated the land and changed the landscape.
-Although Texas eventually adopted much of the Anglo-American legal system, many Spanish legal practices survived, including the concepts of a homestead exemption and of community property.
+Spanish influence in Texas is significant and Spanish architectural concepts continued to shape the built environment.
+Many cities and rivers in Texas were named by Spaniards, and many counties in southern and western Texas have majority-Hispanic populations.
+Many Spanish legal practices still survive, including the concepts of a homestead exemption and community property.